Ski Portillo Chile

-Some of the expert runs at Portillo ski resort are so steep and avalanche prone that they are serviced by the unique “va et vient” lifts (aka slingshot), which are like 4 to 5 person poma lifts but much more efficient.
+Some of the experts run at Portillo ski resort are so steep and avalanche prone that they are serviced by the unique “Va et Vient” lifts (aka slingshot), which are like 4 to 5 person poma lifts but much more efficient.
 They also have standard chair lifts and other surface tows.

-The average annual snowfall at Portillo ski resort is 7.4 metres (about 25 feet).
-The snow storms are typically short and intense, and are followed by bluebird days when the spectacular vistas can be fully appreciated.
+The average annual snowfall at Portillo ski resort is 7.4 meters (about 25 feet).
+The snowstorms are typically short and intense and are followed by bluebird days when the spectacular vistas can be fully appreciated.
 As a result of the location and elevation, the quality of the powder is sometimes dry and the riding is unbelievably fantastic.
 At other times the Portillo snow quality is second-rate, and various runs are either very sloppy or closed.